Scott Hall: The Labs

 Laboratory Module: using a 10′-6″ laboratory module, lab floors:

-The team for Scott Hall included: OFFICE 52 Architecture, design architect; Stantec, architect of record; ARUP, structural, mep, fire protection, lighting, vibration & acoustical consulting; Davis Langdon, cost consulting; Jacobs, lab planning & cleanroom consultant and Jendoco Construction Corporation, construction manager and general contractor.
+Scott Hall project team included: OFFICE 52 Architecture, design architect; Stantec, architect of record; ARUP, structural, mep, fire protection, lighting, vibration & acoustical consulting; Davis Langdon, cost consulting; Jacobs, lab planning & cleanroom consultant.